kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 should switch the data source to ConfigDrive.

-Switching the cloud-init data source to ConfigDrive is as easy as changing the volume type in the VirtualMachineInstance’s spec from `cloudInitNoCloud` to `cloudInitConfigDrive`.
+Switching the cloud-init data source to ConfigDrive is as easy as changing the volume type in the VirtualMachineInstance's spec from `cloudInitNoCloud` to `cloudInitConfigDrive`.

 NoCloud data source: